Scroll Top

 Mature china rose radish in a woven basket

-The China Rose Radish is native to China, Japan, and the western parts of Asia.
-It originated in China and quickly spread to Europe and the Mediterranean.
-This variety, introduced to Europe around 1850 by Jesuit missionaries, is one of the oldest types of heirloom radishes.
+The China Rose Radish is a radish variety indigenous to China, Japan, and the western regions of Asia.
+It first appeared in China and rapidly spread to Europe and the Mediterranean.
+This particular type of heirloom radish is one of the oldest varieties brought to Europe by Jesuit missionaries in 1850.

 Plant Details &